 When thinking of tulips in the Netherlands, you think of the Keukenhof, but there are other ways to enjoy the blooming flowers, with fewer tourists, and above all, it’s cheaper!
-Follow our guide to the tulips season in Holland.
-Here we’ll speak about the Keukenhof, the tulip fields (the free bit!), where to go, when to go and what events you can’t miss!
+Here we’ll speak about Keukenhof, the tulip fields (including where to see them for free!), where to go, when to go and what events you can’t miss!

-1. Tulip season in the Netherlands: Where to go?
+Tulip season in the Netherlands: where to go?

-The best place to enjoy the tulips in the Netherlands is in the Bollenstreek, the Bulb Region – it says it all!
+The best place to enjoy the tulips in the Netherlands is in the Bollenstreek, the bulb region – that says it all!
 The Bollenstreek is the area between Leiden, The Hague and Haarlem, with the cities of Lisse, Hillegom, Katwijk, Noordwijk, Noordwijkerhout and Teylingen, where the floral industry is at its peak.

 However, for quieter areas, head to the countryside between Hillegom and Warmond.
 That’s where you’ll find amazing flower fields, from blue to white, and from purple to orange.
 True rainbow-carpeted flower fields are awaiting!